singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 $ cd 'my-downloads'
 $ sudo mv netlify-git-api '/usr/local/bin'
 ```
-First we cd into the downloads folder and next we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.
+First we cd into the downloads folder (since this is were we unpacked the file to) and next we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.

 If you're unsure of where to move the file, you can run the following command to see which directories are in the PATH on your computer:
 ```